ryancho3/Resilience-Web-App/README.md

+#DT Webapp for Resilience Education

+This is a forked copy.

 # Boilerplate

 This is a simple boilerplate designed to serve as robust template for quickly starting development on a [Typescript](https://www.typescriptlang.org) based [MERN](https://www.mongodb.com/mern-stack) web application.